utdata/icj-class/bootstrap/bootstrap-class-02.md

 Next we'll give our text some room to breathe using utility classes to control spacing between elements like margins and padding.

-1. In a browser, go to the [Spacing](https://getbootstrap.com/docs/5.1/utilities/spacing/) documentation and look it over, especially the [notation](https://getbootstrap.com/docs/5.1/utilities/spacing/#notation) section.
+1. Go to the [Spacing](https://getbootstrap.com/docs/5.1/utilities/spacing/) documentation and look it over, especially the [notation](https://getbootstrap.com/docs/5.1/utilities/spacing/#notation) section.

 Basically this shorthand to build space around items (margin) and inside items (padding).
-While I can't explain it better than they have, here is an abbreviated version:
+While I can't explain it better than they have, here is an abbreviated version of the shorthand:

-- You use `m` margin or `p` for padding.
+- You use `m` for margin or `p` for padding.
 - Following _m_ or _p_ you add either: `t` (top), `b` (bottom), `l` (left), `r` (right), `x` (left and right), `y` (top and bottom), or nothing for all 4 sides.
 - Then, you specify sizes with a hyphen and a value of `0` through `5` (5 being the largest amount of spacing).

-We're going to build our header div to do this.
+So, `pt-4` would be _padding_ on the _top_ at a value of _4_.

+We'll use this on our header.
 Let's add the code first then I'll explain.

-1. Add these classes to the header div.
+1. Add these as a `class=""` to the header div.
 (If you do this one at a time you can see what each does):
     - `my-4` adds a margin to top and bottom of the div, basically moving it off the navigation.
     - `p-5` adds padding, the space "inside" the div between the border and the text.